JINJINT/jinjint.github.io/_pages/about.md

 * Large-scale simultaneous inference under dependence. <small>[Paper](https://arxiv.org/abs/2102.11253) </small>
 : **Jinjin Tian, Xu Chen, Eugene Katsevich, Jelle Goeman, Aaditya Ramdas** : Simultaneous, post-hoc inference is desirable in large scale hypotheses testing as it allows people to explore the data while deciding on criteria for proclaiming discoveries.
 It was recently proved that all admissible post-hoc inference methods must be based on closed testing.
 In this paper we investigate closed testing with local tests that have a special property called separability, that is the test thresholds a function of a sum of test scores for the individual hypotheses.
-With separable local tests, we derive a class of novel, fast algorithms forvarious types of simultaneous inference.
+With separable local tests, we derive a class of novel, fast algorithms for various types of simultaneous inference.
 Paired with recent advances in separable global null tests, our work immediately instantiates a series of simultaneous inference methods that are sufficient to handle many complex dependence structures and signal compositions.

 * Online control of the familywise error rate. <small>(Statistical Methods in Medical Research 2021) [Paper](https://journals.sagepub.com/eprint/AYRRKZX7XMTVHKCFYBJY/full) [code](https://github.com/JINJINT/onlineFWER) </small>